paulstothard/helpful_links/README.md

 * [achtman-lab/GrapeTree](https://github.com/achtman-lab/GrapeTree) - A fully interactive, tree visualization program, which supports facile manipulations of both tree layout and metadata.
 * [AstrobioMike/GToTree](https://github.com/AstrobioMike/GToTree) - A user-friendly workflow for phylogenomics.
 * [biobakery/phylophlan](https://github.com/biobakery/phylophlan) - Precise phylogenetic analysis of microbial isolates and genomes from metagenomes.
+* [davidemms/OrthoFinder](https://github.com/davidemms/OrthoFinder) - Finds orthogroups and orthologs, infers rooted gene trees for all orthogroups and identifies all of the gene duplication events in those gene trees.
 * [IcyTree](https://icytree.org) - A browser-based phylogenetic tree viewer.
 * [iTOL](https://itol.embl.de) - iTOL is an online tool for the display, annotation, and management of phylogenetic trees.
 * [MEGA](https://www.megasoftware.net) - Conduct statistical analysis of molecular evolution and for constructing phylogenetic trees.